noidexe/Enjin-Coin-Documentation/docs/minting-tokens.md

 You can mint batches of any token type to multiple addresses or mint them to a single address.

-The supply of Fungible Tokens is essentially represented by a quantity field within the token data, as opposed to Non-Fungible Tokens whose supply is represented by the quantity of seperate token identities.
+The supply of Fungible Tokens is essentially represented by a quantity field within the token data, as opposed to Non-Fungible Tokens whose supply is represented by the quantity of separate token identities.

 That's why, if you need to mint multiple NFTs in a single transaction, you will need to specify the receiving Ethereum address for each individual item.
 It is also advisable not to mint over 100 NFTs in a single transaction, because overloading transactions can cause transactions to fail.

-FTs do not have the same restriction, you can mint unlimited Fungible Tokens into a Ethereum Address.
+FTs do not have the same restriction, you can mint unlimited Fungible Tokens into an Ethereum Address.
 However, it advisable not to mint any amount of fungible tokens into over 100 different Ethereum Addresses in one transaction.
 That too could cause the transaction to fail due to network overload.

 Here is the same request between 2 different token types, FT and NFT.